Hospital and health system CEOs are prioritizing revenue growth in 2019, according to a new survey.

 Competitors, particularly in the private equity and insurance field, are seeking physicians.
 The 53% of executives looking to align primary-care operations recognize a newfound instability in the physician marketplace, Lazerow said.
 In certain markets like North Carolina, doctors are leaving health systems to create or join independent physician groups.

-The opportunity of the doctor-patient relationship, which is based on experience, trust and access to data, is huge, said Dr. Scott Fowler, CEO of Holston Medical Group, an independent physician group based in Kingston, Tenn.
+The opportunity of the doctor-patient relationship, which is based on experience, trust and access to data, is huge, said Dr. Scott Fowler, CEO of Holston Medical Group, an independent physician group based in Kingsport, Tenn.

 "Professionalism will be the cornerstone of the relationship," Fowler said, adding that it centers around doing what's best for the patient, void of conflicts of financial interest.
 That will determine where doctors go, he said.